QuintineSol/MasterThesis/README.md

 ## Installation

-To install the packages required in the data analysis, please run this command:
+To install the packages required for data analysis, please run this command:

 ```bash
 pip install -r requirements.txt